synapticloop/panl/README.md

 _**Image**: The features and functionality of the Panl server_

-1. **A list of available Collections and FieldSets (CaFS) URIs** that Panl is configured to serve.
-CaFS URI paths enable different Solr fields to be returned with the same search parameters.
+1. **A list of available Collections and FieldSet URI Paths (CaFUPs)** that Panl is configured to serve.
+CaFUPs enable different Solr fields to be returned with the same search parameters.

-1. **A textual representation of the CaFS URI** path that the Panl Results Viewer web application is using.
+1. **A textual representation of the CaFUPs** that the Panl Results Viewer web application is using.

 1. **The canonical URI path** (which is returned with the Panl results JSON object) - this is important as multiple Panl LPSE URI paths will return exactly the same results - this is the unique URI path for this result set.